-The sermons delivered by Reverend Ernst Toller (Ethan Hawke) are perfunctory, listless, and interrupted by coughing and other indications of his quickly declining health.
+The sermons delivered by Reverend Ernst Toller (Ethan Hawke) are perfunctory and listless.
+They are often interrupted by coughing and other indications of his quickly declining health.
 His condition is symbolic of the church he preaches in.
-A First Reformed church in upstate New York, it’s almost 250 years old and a famed historical site in its own right, but lacks any contemporary signs of life; weekly attendance has dwindled to roughly a dozen worshippers.
+He leads a First Reformed church in upstate New York, almost 250 years old and a famed historical site in its own right, but lacking of any contemporary signs of life; weekly attendance has dwindled to roughly a dozen worshippers.
 Everyone else has gravitated to Abundant Life, the energetic, boisterous megachurch nearby that pays the smaller church’s bills, while Toller keeps things going during the week by giving museum-style tours of First Reformed to passing tourists and selling souvenirs at the end.

 It’s not where he wanted to be, of course, but the road to this point has left him without options.
 He and his wife Esther (Victoria Hill) divorced after their son, a soldier, was killed in Iraq.
 Fulfilling a long tradition of military service in his family, Toller had not only pushed the boy to enlist in the first place, but was himself serving as a military chaplain at the time of his son’s death.
 Shaken by his perceived responsibility for the loss, Toller fell to pieces, giving way to the shell of the man he is now.
 Though his belief in God remains unquestioned, his detachment is now flat-out depression, and he’s driven to alcoholism.
 His regular chats with Abundant Life’s business-savvy pastor, Reverend Jeffers (Cedric Kyles), are quite distant, and as First Reformed’s high-profile 250th anniversary celebration draws near, further personal struggles arise.